- Corporate Governance

-Steptoe's tax-exempt organizations practice also includes handling complex audits, litigation, and criminal investigations.
-In addition, we represent clients on novel and complex tax issues before the IRS and on legislative and policy issues before Congress.
-We also have experience in appellate litigation involving tax-exempt organizations.
+We represent clients on novel and complex tax issues before the IRS and on legislative and policy issues before Congress.
+We also have experience in appellate litigation involving non-profit organizations.

 - For a multibillion dollar scientific organization, we structured a transaction to commercialize the organization’s patents in a manner that avoided UBIT and protected the organization’s exempt status through the use of a limited partnership and corporate subsidiaries.
 We negotiated and drafted the partnership agreement and a services agreement with the general partner.
 We also gave the client a legal opinion on the tax aspects of the transaction.

 - We advised a medical research organization on tax ramifications of maintaining a tissue bank for the purpose of selling tissue samples to commercial and nonprofit research laboratories.
 We have analyzed the applicability of the UBIT rules and alternative structures, including the use of a C corporation, S corporation or limited liability company.
 We also have evaluated the impact of this activity on the organization’s status as a medical research organization.
 We previously advised other medical research organizations on similar issues.